John GEORGES

 shrivel due to contacting dry air and temporarily suspend their

-Proper application of root air-pruning process in conjunction with
+pruning.
+Proper application of root air-pruning process in

-utilizes computer optimization techniques to determine the proper
+The system, which utilizes computer optimization techniques to

-inner sidewall angle of tray-cells and containers, also allows
+determine the proper inner sidewall angle of tray-cells and

-embodiment, the plant container consists of more than one piece of
+container consists of more than one piece of sidewalls which can

-sidewalls which can be put together to form a plant container.
-In
+be put together to form a plant container.
+In addition, the

-addition, the detachable screen is provided with a series of
+detachable screen is provided with a series of projecting legs

-projecting legs designed for self-supporting so as to detachably
+designed for self-supporting so as to detachably secure the

-secure the screen into the plant tray and container structure to
+screen into the plant tray and container structure to facilitate

 [0019] Japanese Publication JP2002191234A is titled, "Culturing

-capable of activating growing state of a plant and simplifies
+container capable of activating growing state of a plant and

-load of transportation, assembly and removal operation when using
+etc., reducing load of transportation, assembly and removal

 [0020] Japanese Patent Application No. JP2003116358A is titled,